CrociDB/blog/content/post/my-second-gameboy/index.md

  - gamedev
 ---

-Following [my first GameBoy](/post/my-first/gameboy), I got a GameBoy Color!
+Following [my first GameBoy](/post/my-first-gameboy), It was the time to get a GameBoy Color!
 Not my favorite color, but the one available.

 ![Weird blue color](images/gameboy.jpg)

 The seller said it was "working", but didn't mention some of the buttons weren't.
-Also, the d-pad was so soft that it kept pressing after only a touch!
+Also, the d-pad was so soft that it kept pressing after only a touch.

 ![And it was filthy!](images/gameboy-dirty.jpg)